T of C

 3.

-The image above is of the famous painting 夢遊桃源圖 Illustration of a Dream Journey to the Peach Blossom Land, by 安堅 An Jian (Korean: An Kyôn, active ca. 1440-1470).
-However, on a Korean website (as of October 2007) it is identified as 愚諺 - 華胥之夢 Yu Yan - Dream of Huaxu (11220.xxx 愚諺 yu yan literally means something like "simple proverb").
+The image above is of a painting called 夢遊桃源圖 Illustration of a Dream Journey to the Peach Blossom Land.
+It is by the Korean artist 安堅 An Jian (Korean: An Kyôn; active ca. 1440-1470).
+However, on a deleted Korean website (? compare here) it was identified as 愚諺 - 華胥之夢 Yu Yan - Dream of Huaxu (11220.xxx 愚諺 yu yan literally means something like "simple proverb").
 The peach blossom spring story of Tao Yuanming is a much more common theme in art (see another example).
-However, an internet search suggests that the Huaxu dream ("華胥之夢") has become more popular in modern media.
-Perhaps the Koran website then borrowed the Huaxu name to explain the peach blossom spring dream.
+Could it be that the former Korean website borrowed the Huaxu name here to explain the peach blossom spring dream because nowadays internet searches suggests that the Huaxu dream ("華胥之夢") has become much more popular in modern media?

 (Return)